129th Rescue Wing Assumption of Command Ceremony

-U.S. Air Force Maj.
-Gen. Steven Butow, commander, California Air National Guard presents Col. Thomas Keegan, incoming 129th Rescue Wing commander, with the 129th RQW guidon during an assumption of command ceremony at Moffett Air National Guard Base, Calif., Oct.
-5, 2024.
-(U.S. Air National Guard video by Senior Airman Kevin Nious)
+U.S. Air Force Col. Thomas W. Keegan receives the 129th Rescue Wing guidon from Maj.
+Gen. Steven J. Butow, Commander, California Air National Guard, during an Assumption of Command Ceremony at the 129th Rescue Wing, Moffett Air National Guard Base, Calif., Oct.
+5, 2024 (U.S. Air National Guard photo by Staff Sgt.
+Duane Ramos)

 |Date Taken: